 The Host / Snowpiercer

-If you enjoyed Bong Joon-Ho’s “Parasite,” you’re in luck because the Korean director has a long list of films you should catch up on.
+If you enjoyed Bong Joon-Ho’s “Parasite,” you are in luck because the Korean director has a lengthy list of films you should catch up on.
 Start with “The Host,” a 2006 horror classic based in South Korea, and wrap up your evening with “Snowpiercer,” which stars Chris Evans, Tilda Swinton, and Octavia Spencer aboard a train that travels the globe carrying the last humans on Earth in a post-apocalyptic world.

 The Search for General Tso